letscoordinate/letscoordinate.github.io/index.md

 This view will be complimentary to the notification feed in that it will allow the operator to see when the event will happen/be relevant.

 Part of the value of Let's Coordinate is that it makes the integration of new TSO/RSC services or processes very simple.
+It offers a comprehensive and consistent view on all the different but linked processes.

 To start publishing notifications to users in an Let's Coordinate instance, all they have to do is: